 I experienced first-hand the hesitancy in seeking help through your own hospital or GP’s surgery when you work within the medical field.

-If you need someone to talk to, please take that first step and reach out whether it’s through Occupational Health, your GP or through self-referral with a service like HHP Wales.
+If you need someone to talk to, please take that first step and reach out whether it’s through Occupational Health, your GP or through self-referral with a service like Canopi.

-We are grateful to Natalie for sharing her story with us through a recorded conversation with Dr Thomas Kitchen, Deputy Director of HHP Wales, during the HHP Wales Symposium in December 2020.
+We are grateful to Natalie for sharing her story with us through a recorded conversation with Dr Thomas Kitchen, Deputy Director of Canopi (previously known as HHP), during the HHP Wales Symposium in December 2020.